mszegedy/plea/story/ch-8.md

 "Alright," concluded Pyotr.
 "Thank you, Katya.
 See you around."
 He left, closing the door behind him.

 Katya let out a long, deep sigh.
 She noticed a bug on her desk, and tried to swat it, but it got away.
 It felt like her eyesight had been getting worse in the recent few months, and she couldn't identify what the bug had been.
 She hoped it wasn't a mosquito.
 She made a mental note to look into purchasing reading glasses.

+---

+"What you don't immediately learn when you join the Sump," continued Alexey, "Is that rather than being built on… 'rationalism', as they call it… or on transhumanism, it's actually built very specifically on Pyotr Ivanovitch's fear of the end of the world.
+The _point_ of the Sump is to make other people as afraid of it as he is."

+The members of Alexey's audience not already familiar with Pyotr's eschatology did not immediately have a response to this.
+They each thought of possible ends for the world—meteors, destruction by gods, conquest by aliens or spirits, supervolcanoes, the death of the Sun—and privately wondered which of these Pyotr might consider particularly likely.

+"Is he afraid of the Rapture?" asked Sofia.
+"I have heard the Sump is religious, but I was never informed that they were a Christian cult."

+"Of sorts," said Alexey.
+"Not the Christian Rapture in particular.
+But there's common elements, and I do wonder if one influenced the other."

+"In that case, is it a fear of one of the gods losing a war?" asked Vasilisa.
+"I mean, I don't know much religion, but I figure if the Sun-Mother ever died—"

+"The only gods who ever fight are the Blizzard God and the Thunder God," interrupted Sofia.
+"If the Blizzard God were permanently defeated, I guess there would be no more winter?
+And permanent thunderstorms.
+Which would be pretty bad."

+"Can I please fucking finish my thought?" said Alexey, annoyed.
+"This isn't a guessing game.
+I'm trying to explain something."

+"Sorry," said Sofia timidly.
+Vasilisa nodded.

+"Pyotr is afraid of a spirit he calls the 'Exlex'.
+Latin for 'outlaw'," said Alexey. (_Oh, he means_ exlēx, thought Sofia. _Did Alexey never actually learn Latin?_) "It doesn't exist yet, but… uh… okay, this is hard to explain.
+How much do you guys know about how Russians use spirits?"

+The recent discovery of the utility of spirits by Russian civilization was a phenomenon impossible to escape.
+For centuries, the Russians, being devout Christians, had persecuted the animist-shamanist inclinations of native Siberians with mass murder, putting deep, septic scars in their cultural memory.
+Many native religions had been warped beyond recognition to appease the Christians, and many more had been destroyed utterly.
+The Aas River Basin's cultures had survived only thanks to the complete lack of effort invested by the Russian Empire into the region's infrastructure, and though they at least had a rail system now, this was a very new accident of history.
+The Russians saw nothing of value in Samoyedic culture, or any other Siberian culture, save for furs, fish, and mammoth ivory.

+That was until two decades or so ago, when the first Russian spirit was bound by an entrepreneur.

+"Russian spirits… make me uncomfortable," said Sofia.
+"They feel tainted somehow.
+As though they were shadows of the spirit of Russian culture itself.
+Not that… not that I have anything against Russian culture, I guess."
+(Privately, everyone else thought of all the things they very much did have against Russian culture.)
+"But, you know how if you talk to a spirit in Keleykh, it'll tell you about what it's like to live here, what it's learned from humans, how it feels about the weather, that sort of thing?"

+No. Nobody in the conversation except perhaps Alexey knew.
+But Sofia had explained herself well, so it was not an issue.

+"Well," continued Sofia, "Russian spirits don't do that.
+They… they pretend to be people, I guess?
+I mean, they pretend to be humans.
+I think they even _think_ they're humans.
+And not normal humans, either.
+Creepy idealized ones, all of them the same.
+The sort that Russians would want as slaves in their—their factories, and whatever."

+"They don't really get used in factories," said Alexey.
+"Most Russian spirits are used for intellectual tasks, like writing formal letters or teaching children.
+Or for therapy."

+Sofia was aghast.
+"They… on my mother, I can't tell which of those is worse.
+There are people being raised right now by these… these carved dolls?"

+This reaction raised a few alarm bells in Alexey's head, and he had trouble deciding whether or not to address it.
+He decided to offer a mild rebuttal: "I mean, they're still spirits.
+It's not like they're fake, or something.
+And honestly, worrying about what new ideas and technologies do to children is a little… uh… it's kinda never been a productive line of reasoning, yeah?
+The actual problem is economic."

+"…economic," repeated Sofia skeptically.

+"_I've got this,_" butted in Artemis, holding up a palm towards Alexey and looking Sofia square in the eyes.
+"Russian spirits are trained by exposing them to _hundreds_ of native spirits at a time and _tens of thousands_ of Russian people.
+Usually the very people they're supposed to replace!
+It is a _shameless_ exploitation of the labor of the masses and hitherto stigmatized and persecuted elements of native culture, entirely so that the few Russian oligarchs with the means to train these spirits can get rich.
+And in doing so, these people only reify the blandest and most marketable aspects of Russian culture as a whole—you were absolutely correct, they really _are_ shadows of some sort of horrible Spirit of Russia.
+And that is in itself a terrible, terrible thing.
+You have nothing against Russian culture?
+Really?
+How have the Russians treated you and your family?"

+"Okay, fine," said Sofia, feeling rather angry and confused by being lectured when she wasn't even sure what she did wrong.
+"Whatever.
+I don't want to talk about that.
+I believe you.
+Russian spirits are bad because they are made by rich people exploiting everyone else.
+And because they're a reflection of the worst parts of Russia.
+We're on the same page."

 <br />